felixmariotto/three-rt-helper/README.md

 # three-rt-helper
-WebGLRenderTarget helper for three.js : see the output in realtime in a window
+WebGLRenderTarget helper for three.js : see the output in realtime in a small canvas

 ### [NPM](https://www.npmjs.com/package/three-rt-helper)